 The $0 monthly premiums are available under the ACA’s “silver” plans.
 That’s a big savings, considering that this year’s typical Obamacare premium is $452 a month, according to the Kaiser Family Foundation.
 The free health plans are provided by private insurers and also feature low or no copayments or deductibles.

 “We are doing everything we can to remove financial barriers to comprehensive health care,” Chiquita Brooks-LaSure, director of the Centers for Medicare & Medicaid Services, said in a statement.

 Americans who are uninsured and have received unemployment compensation this year should register that information on HealthCare.gov.
 After that, they can shop for a free plan on the site.
-Participants need to sign up by Aug.
-15, which is when the current open enrollment period ends.
 The ACA is waiving the typical income limits needed for Obamacare coverage.
 However, you might not qualify if you or your spouse can get insurance from an employer or through Medicare or Medicaid.

 The program comes at an opportune time for many Americans who are still struggling from the impact of the COVID-19 pandemic.
-As previously reported on GOBankingRates, about 15% of U.S. adults ages 18 to 64 don’t have health insurance, according to data from the most recent National Health Interview Survey.
+As previously reported by GOBankingRates, about 15% of U.S. adults ages 18 to 64 don’t have health insurance.
 The most common reason cited for being uninsured was that health insurance coverage is too expensive.